 Changing controller type by modifying virtual machine vmx file

-This method is usually not recomended as we can easily modify the controller type from Web Client.
+This method is usually not recommended as we can easily modify the controller type from Web Client.
 This is just for knowledge.

 Verify the current controller type form vmx file by typing below command: